handsomecode/pixel-perfect-for-android/README.md

 ## Permissions and Android Marshmallow+

 PixelPerfect requires SYSTEM_ALERT_WINDOW permission to run properly.
-So for Marshmallow and later versions you have to handle permissions with `PixelPerfect.hasPermission(context)` and `PixelPerfect.askForPermission(context)` methods.
+So, for Marshmallow and later versions you have to handle permissions with `PixelPerfect.hasPermission(context)` and `PixelPerfect.askForPermission(context)` methods.

 You can find demonstartion of its usage in Sample app.